openziti/ziti-doc/docusaurus/docs/learn/core-concepts/pki.md

 The private key of the web listener to which [the Edge Client API](../../reference/developer/api/index.md#edge-client-api) is bound is used to sign Edge enrollment tokens.
 During enrollment, the identity or router in possession of a token will verify that it was signed by the same key that is backing the server certificate of the controller's Edge Client API.
 This allows the enrolling identity to confirm the Edge Client API URL is correct before requesting authentication certificate(s).
 :::

 The trust bundle defined in controller config property `identity.ca` is used by the controller to bundle known CAs' certificates.
-This bundle is downloaded by clients during enrollment from the client API in `/edge/client/v1/.well-known/est/cacerts` and subsequently used to verify controller and router server certificate chains.
-These known CAs are never used by the controller to verify client certificates which are always from the controller's own Edge enrollment CA or a known, verified external CA.
+This bundle is downloaded by clients during enrollment from the Edge Client API in `/edge/client/v1/.well-known/est/cacerts`, and subsequently used by clients to verify server certificate chains.
+These known CAs are never used by the controller to verify client certificates.

 #### Controller Configuration Reference